 Our Group proactively carried out employee caring activities, such theme activities as birthday parties, Women's Day and Children's Day, and created a quality working environment for employees.
-We also focused on their work-life balance, in which we actively organised a variety of activities, such as reading and bowling activities, to develop their friendship and foster a united and friendly corporate atmosphere and thereby heightening their belongingness and well-being.
+We also focused on their work-life balance, in which we actively organised a variety of activities, such as archery and ice skating, to develop their friendship and foster a united and friendly corporate atmosphere and thereby heightening their belongingness and well-being.